 One of the best data engineering programs on the market, the Data Engineering Career Learning Path by Coursera is a set of expertly curated courses that will eventually help you get a job in data engineering — without skipping the fundamentals.

 What is data engineering, and is it really the right career for you?
-You can find the answers to both questions by taking Data Engineering for Everyone, one of the best data engineering programs for beginners.
+You can find the answers to both questions by taking “Understanding Data Engineering,” one of the best data engineering programs for beginners.